David Bowie: Political views

-In the 1980s and 1990s, Bowie's public statements shifted sharply towards anti-racism and anti-fascism.
+In the 1980s and 1990s, Bowie's public statements shifted sharply towards anti-racism and anti-fascism, notably in the music videos for "China Girl" and "Let's Dance", and the album Tin Machine.
 In an interview with MTV anchor Mark Goodman in 1983, Bowie criticised the channel for not providing enough coverage of Black musicians, becoming visibly uncomfortable when Goodman suggested that the network's fear of backlash from the American Midwest was one reason for such a lack of coverage.
-The music videos for "China Girl" and "Let's Dance" were described by Bowie as a "very simple, very direct" statement against racism.
-The album Tin Machine took a more direct stance against fascism and neo-Nazism, and was criticised for being too preachy.
-In 1993 he released the single "Black Tie White Noise" which dealt with the 1992 Los Angeles riots.
-In 2007 Bowie donated $10,000 to the defence fund for the Jena Six saying, "there is clearly a separate and unequal judicial process going on in the town of Jena".

-When Bowie won the British Male Solo Artist award at the 2014 Brit Awards, he referenced the forthcoming Scottish independence referendum by saying, "Scotland, stay with us."
-This garnered a significant reaction throughout the UK on social media.

 Death

 A woman places flowers outside Bowie's apartment in New York on Lafayette Street the day after his death was announced.

 Bowie died of liver cancer in his New York City apartment on 10 January 2016.
 He had been diagnosed 18 months earlier, but he had not made his condition public.